josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

     <code-example header="projects/my-lib/schematics/ng-add/index.ts (ng-add Rule Factory)" path="schematics-for-libraries/projects/my-lib/schematics/ng-add/index.ts"></code-example>

 The only step needed to provide initial `ng add` support is to trigger an installation task using the `SchematicContext`.
-The task uses the user's preferred package manager to add the library to the project's `package.json` configuration file, and install it in the project's `node_modules` directory.
+The task uses the preferred package manager of the user to add the library to the `package.json` configuration file of the project, and install it in the `node_modules` directory of the project.

 In this example, the function receives the current `Tree` and returns it without any modifications.
 If you need to, do additional setup when your package is installed, such as generating files, updating configuration, or any other initial setup your library requires.

 ### Define dependency type

-Use the `save` option of `ng-add` to configure if the library should be added to the `dependencies`, the `devDependencies`, or not saved at all in the project's `package.json` configuration file.
+Use the `save` option of `ng-add` to configure if the library should be added to the `dependencies`, the `devDependencies`, or not saved at all in the `package.json` configuration file of the project.

 <code-example header="projects/my-lib/package.json (ng-add Reference)" path="schematics-for-libraries/projects/my-lib/package.json" region="ng-add"></code-example>